 - Contact Dermatitis: Irritant contact dermatitis evolves as a consequence of direct toxic effects from physical or chemical agents on the skin, resulting in keratinocyte damage and local inflammation.

-- Post-Inflammatory Hyperpigmentation (PIH) is perhaps the most commonly-reported serious side effect with micro-needling.
-There is nothing like a foreign body reaction to amplify the inflammatory cascade, which can be difficult to detect at first as the treatment – by its very design – causes a measured degree of damage resulting in hyperemia.
-Redness and swelling are common following needling.
+- Post-Inflammatory Hyperpigmentation (PIH): This is perhaps the most commonly-reported serious side effect with micro-needling.
+There is nothing like a foreign body reaction to amplify the inflammatory cascade, which can be difficult to detect at first; the treatment, by its very design, causes a measured degree of damage resulting in hyperemia – the redness and swelling that commonly follow needling.
 Our philosophy is to keep inflammation out of the skin, which we believe is at the heart of all premature ageing.
 However, there is a school of thought that the normal, physiologic response to that damage is what brings the desired aesthetic result.
 Usually, things calm down within hours or a few days, depending on the needling depth and other treatment parameters including skin characteristics of the patient.
-If they do not follow the expected course, we suggest that something more insidious and pathological may be at play here and you should get a second opinion.
+If they do not follow the expected course, we suggest that something more insidious and pathological may be at play here and you should seek a second opinion.

 - Cell Damage and Cancer: Particles that are deposited into the body – particularly metals – initiate oxidative stress; inducing redox-sensitive transcription factors associated with inflammation.
 The skin’s susceptibility to UV radiation is well documented.
 This is a vast topic that we touch upon in this article.

 We feel it is necessary to point out that our recommendations are to be used as guidelines only; they are designed for our readers as we try to help them navigate the world of needling and avoid the possibility of adverse reactions or complications.